paulomendez1/paulomendez1/README.md

  👨🏼‍💻 Programmer Analyst && .NET Developer at Accenture

 - 🌳 I have knowledge in C# (ASP.NET, WinForms), JavaScript & Bootstrap
-- 🌱 I’m currently learning Angular, mastering C#, and learning .NET Core (building APIs)
+- 🌱 I’m currently learning Angular, mastering C#, and learning about RESTful APIs
 - 📫 How to reach me: Contact me at https://www.linkedin.com/in/paulo-mendez/ !

 <!---